|

 at The

-of being the murderer.
-Later, the Duke admitted having hired American private
+murderer.
+Later, the Duke admitted having hired American private investigators

 didn't they contact me to find a solution?
 That is the question.
 During a period of more than 1,000 years, they were only two really